Article: Arte Povera: Monument, Counter-Monument, and History (June 2024)

-In my article Arte Povera.
-Monument, contre-monument et histoire (Arte Povera.
-Monument, Counter-Monument, and History), published in June 2024 in Vie des arts (n°275), I explore how the Arte Povera movement redefined the notion of the monument and historical memory through subversive artistic practices.
-Far from traditional grand commemorative architectures, these artists introduced an aesthetic of rejection, détournement, and ephemerality, thereby questioning the relationship between art, power, and historical narrative.
+In my article of the same title, I examine the collective volume Arte Povera.
+Monument, contre-monument et histoire, edited by Chiara Palermo.
+My review explores how the Arte Povera movement redefined notions of monumentality and historical memory through subversive artistic practices.
+Far removed from the grand commemorative architectures of traditional monuments, these artists developed an aesthetic grounded in refusal, displacement, and ephemerality, thereby challenging established relationships between art, power, and historical narrative.

 Article reference: